ynhs-rosal/todo-app/README.md

 ## Overview

 This basic app is created for beginners who are trying to learn Node.js and wanted to gain a practical experience.
 It's straightforward and allows to add, update, complete and delete tasks.
+It's based from [Node Tutorial and Projects Course in Udemy by John Smilga](https://www.udemy.com/course/nodejs-tutorial-and-projects-course/)

 ## Usage